-The Council on Environmental Quality (CEQ) regulations for implementing the National Environmental Policy Act (NEPA) (CEQ 2015) and the 2016 California Environmental Quality Act (CEQA) Statute and Guidelines (hereafter "CEQA Statute and Guidelines") (AEP 2016) for CEQA discuss tiering an environmental analysis from program-level documents to project-level documents on the actual issues for decision.
-Because the Eden Landing Phase 2 actions were not as well defined as early as those at the Don Edwards San Francisco Bay National Wildlife Refuge, the Eden Landing Phase 2 project components were not ready for decision making.
-Separating out the Eden Landing Phase 2 actions from those at Alviso and Ravenswood was not "piecemealing" (an unacceptable practice in which projects are analyzed incrementally by parts to make the environmental impacts appear smaller to the overseeing agencies) because the three pond complexes are geographically separated and distinct and do not have substantial interactions between them.
-Although some wildlife species may make use of two or more of these pond complexes, the pond complexes are otherwise quite independent.
-Further, actions implemented at the Eden Landing Phase 2 project area would have independent utility.
+The Council on Environmental Quality (CEQ) regulations for implementing the National Environmental Policy Act (NEPA) (CEQ 2015b) and the 2014 California Environmental Quality Act (CEQA) Statute and Guidelines (hereafter "CEQA Statute and Guidelines") (AEP 2014) for the California Environmental Quality Act (CEQA) discuss tiering an environmental analysis from program-level documents to project-level documents on the actual issues ripe for decision.
+Because the Eden Landing Phase 2 actions are not well defined at this time, those project components are not ripe for decision making.
+Separating out the Eden Landing Phase 2 actions from those at Alviso and Ravenswood is not "piecemealing" (an unacceptable practice in which projects are analyzed incrementally by parts to make the environmental impacts appear smaller to the overseeing agencies) because the three pond complexes are geographically separated and distinct and do not have substantial interactions between them.
+Some wildlife species may make use of two or more of these pond complexes, for example, but the complexes are otherwise quite independent.
+Further, actions implemented at the project area would have independent utility.